-A SEA/SH Prevention and Response Action Plan is recommended for Moderate, Substantial and High-risk projects but the activities outlined in the Action Plan will vary in accordance with the level of risk: the higher the risk, the more the Action Plan will need to address.
+A SEA/SH Prevention and Response Action Plan is strongly recommended for Substantial and High-risk projects (but can also be developed for projects with low and moderate SEA/SH risk, because all projects will have SEA/SH responsibilities).
+The activities outlined in the Action Plan will vary in accordance with the level of risk: the higher the risk, the more the Action Plan will need to address.
 It must be emphasized that the Action Plan elements need to be customized for each project, taking into account local labor legislation and industrial agreements.